lin-zhou/Octosmash-v.2/TO-DO.md

 # TO DO
 Some ideas for features to implement after I finish redoing the base game.

-## High Priority
-Here are some things I should definitely do:
+## Improvements from 110
 * ~~Be able to replay the game without choosing characters again (and without that pesky lag from Octosmash 110)~~
+* Make knockback smoother
+* Improve shielding system

+## Likely to Implement
 * ~~Support more than two players~~
+* Allow players to map their own controls
 * Create a menu screen so that players can navigate the game dynamically
-* Make knockback smoother
-* Improve shielding system

-## Optional, likely to implement
 * Multiple lives + respawning (and being able to choose number of stocks to play)
 * Sound/music
 * Healing items

 ## Optional, somewhat likely to implement
 * Different movement speeds and damage amount for different characters
-* Allow players to map their own controls
 * Different backgrounds for main game
 * Other items (projectiles)